ikarago/GasTrack/README.md

 ## Get the app
 The project was never released in the Microsoft Store, so the only way to get the app is by cloning this repo and build it yourself.
+All you'll need to build is:
+* Visual Studio
-All you'll need is Visual Studio, the UWP SDK of anything above version 10586, SQLite for UWP v3.25.3.0 and this repository.
+* UWP SDK of anything from or above version 10586
+* SQLite for UWP v3.25.3.0
+* this repository.

 ## Supported Windows versions
 **Minimal suppored version:** 10586 (November Update)